Skip to main content

 Our last tip is one that’s a bit more technical, and something we don’t recommend for novice users.
 However, resetting the nonvolatile random access memory (NVRAM) is a trick that we recommend for situations where Macs might be behaving oddly.
 The NVRAM holds display settings, the time zone setting, speaker volume, and the startup volume choice.
 Again, it’s only recommended for advanced users, however, so try at your own risk.

-According to Apple, you can reset the NVRAM by shutting down your Mac and turning it on while holding Option, Command, P, and R together on your keyboard, then releasing it for 20 seconds.
+According to Apple, you can reset the NVRAM by shutting down your Mac and turning it on while holding Option, Command, P, and R keyboard shortcut, then releasing it for 20 seconds.
 On Mac computers that play a startup sound, you can release the keys after the second startup sound.
 And on Mac computers that have the Apple T2 Security Chip, you can release the keys after the Apple logo appears and disappears for the second time.

 Another trick also involves resetting the System Management Controller (SMC.)
 However, this is reserved for issues with sleep, wake, power, charging your Mac notebook battery, or other power-related symptoms.
 We won’t get into that, and point you to Apple’s help article for more.